yeahitsjan/WiredBuddy/README.md

 ### *Compiling*

-> Compatible with macOS 13 or later due to use of MenuBarExtra
+> Compatible with macOS 13 or later due to use of MenuBarExtra and LaunchAtLogin-Modern

 The application is currently not ready for production usage, but works just fine feature-wise.
 To see if you can help extend the functionality and bring Wired Buddy to a v1.0, see Roadmap below.